 We provide a wide range of technical requirements that you may come across before or during any construction project.
-Our experts have a full understanding of what is required, time scales of completion and the resources to complete the often niche or bespoke survey.
+Our experts have a full understanding of what is required, timescales of completion and the resources to offer niche or bespoke survey solutions .
 Read More…

 Large scale current mapping is the crucial basis for any infrastructure project.
 It is vital that the mapping, being the base point for planning, is both current, accurate and holds the most relevant data.
 Many of us are familiar with Google Earth, Bing Maps and other similar web based mapping programs.
 At SEP we can build on this mapping, by supplying current data, at a level of detail to suit your needs.

 Our Aerial Mapping equipment is capable of producing mapping images down to a resolution of 3cm and has the ability to derive digital elevation models (DEM) from the data collected.
 All this can be carried out very quickly; we can cover around 10km2 per day, and have usable data ready for delivery the following day!

 Whether you are looking for a full 3D model of a larger area or a more intricate detailed photographic record of current site conditions taken from the skies, rest assured our aerial solution can be tailored to your needs.